 “State your challenge,” Billy said.

-“A simple contest,” Zedd replied.
-“One Ranger versus a combatant of my choosing in one on one battle.
-When my champion wins you will surrender your power coins and Zords, which will then be dealt with as I see fit.
-Should your candidate triumph, I will surrender the Ranger that Rita and I captured during our time away from Earth and leave this galaxy forever.
-Should you not accept the challenge I will leave here and you will witness the death of a fellow Ranger as if you had lost.”
+“A simple contest of solo combat,” Zedd replied.
+“One of your Power Rangers versus a combatant of my choosing.
+When my champion wins you will surrender your powers and Zords to me and they will then be dealt with as I see fit.
+Should your candidate triumph, I will release the Ranger that Rita and I captured during our time away from Earth and then leave this galaxy forever.
+Should you not accept the challenge: I will leave here peacefully and you will witness the death of a fellow Ranger knowing that you refused a chance to at least try to prevent his death."

 “How can we trust you?”
 Rocky asked.
-“I haven’t heard of any kidnapped Rangers.
-Besides, you could just snatch him away again regardless of the outcome.”
+“I haven’t heard of any kidnapped Rangers and besides… you could just snatch him away again regardless of the outcome.”

 “And here you see the reason why I approached Billy and not your esteemed leader,” Zedd answered, unaffected by Rocky’s question.
 “Had I approached Tommy with my challenge he would have dismissed it outright.
-Rocky at least offers me the chance to defend myself, what about you Billy?”
+Rocky at least offers me the chance to prove I am genuine.
+Now, what about you Billy?”

-“I will prepare a container for the prize that will teleport them into the possession of Zordon if your combatant wins and remove them to the Moon should they lose.
-I will surrender control of the container until a victor is declared.
-Of course Zordon is welcome to check the spell is in place.”
+“I will prepare a container for the prize and arrange to teleport it into the possession of Zordon if your combatant wins and remove them to the Moon should my champion triumph.
+I will surrender control of the container until a victor is declared, on the condition that no attempt is made to open it.
+Of course Zordon is welcome to check the spell is in place.
+He will be familiar with it.”

 Billy’s eyes widened, recalling historical accounts of such battles.
 Once initiated neither party could meddle with the prize unless they won.
 He found himself automatically nodding and Rocky was looking at him in shock.